InnerSourceCommons/managing-innersource-projects/governance/governance.md

   developers inhouse.

 InnerSource supervision ought to focus on different questions:

-a) Purpose: controlling the redundant developments and ensuring InnerSource software is proactively managed.
+* Purpose: controlling the redundant developments and ensuring InnerSource software is proactively managed.
-b) Push/promote integrating InnerSource components and contributing upstream.
+* Push/promote integrating InnerSource components and
+   contributing upstream.
-c) Identify where InnerSource are de-facto or critical solutions and assess suitability (avoid InnerSource monoliths).
+* Identify where InnerSource are de-facto or critical solutions and assess suitability (avoid InnerSource monoliths).

-There's usually no need to curate enterprise-grade InnerSource software or to manage open source software development skills and resources (GGI activities 1.4 and 1.5.
+There's usually no need to curate enterprise-grade InnerSource software or to manage open source software development skills and resources (GGI activities 1.4 and 1.5).

 In exchange, software and documentation findability are challenging because public search engines usually don't work